jmmarschke/hypoallergenic-demo/readme.md

         note: want to investigate transitioning to meson/UV or full bazel eventually... this is best for now.

 Project root contains eigen/matplotlib-cpp example implementation
-    once devcontainer is running we can demo:
+    once devcontainer is running we can build and run example via [in project root]:

         cmake -S . -B build
         cmake --build build --target example_project